quicwg/base-drafts/draft-ietf-quic-transport.md

 Upon receiving the client's Initial packet, the server can request address validation by sending a Retry packet ({{packet-retry}}) containing a token.
 This token MUST be repeated by the client in all Initial packets it sends after it receives the Retry packet.
-In response to receiving a token in an Initial packet, a server can either abort the connection or permit it to proceed.
+In response to processing an Initial containing a token, a server can either abort the connection or permit it to proceed.

 As long as it is not possible for an attacker to generate a valid token for its own address (see {{token-integrity}}) and the client is able to return